littlefs-project/littlefs/README.md

     // remember the storage is not updated until the file is closed successfully lfs_file_close(&lfs, &file);

-    // release and resources we were using lfs_unmount(&lfs);
+    // release any resources we were using lfs_unmount(&lfs);
 }
 ```